neo/resume/README.md

 _**Front End Developer (Contract)**, January 2017 – March 2017_<br>
 _**Junior Developer (Student Intern)**, October 2016 – December 2016_

+- Build [award-winning] novel web experience
+  - Implement aesthetic and fancy design from tools such as Figma, Sketch and Adobe Photoshop
+  - Polish pixel perfect UI with relentless attention to detail
+  - Complement with engaging interactions and delightful animations
+  - Achieve great marketing impacts with a variety of client partners
+  - Deliver within ambitious timeline with fast pace when necessary
+- Strive for a high standard of code quality at the same time
+  - Keep the codebase healthy, maintainable and scalable with a clean and robust architecture
+  - Pursuit and protect performance and accessibility
+  - Ensure cross-browser, cross-device and cross-platform compatibility
+- Collaborate across discipline
+  - Evaluate and validate features, creative concepts and ideas
+  - Anticipate unknown risks, estimate known tasks and manage expectations and priorities
+  - Understand the goals from internal and external stakeholders to balance the needs and get the best result with limited resources
+  - Ask the right questions to reduce confusion and make communication more efficient

 # Education

 ### Interactive Media Management